carlosfrias/apigee-opdk-setup-ansible-controller/README.md

 Apigee OPDK Setup Ansible Controller
 =========

 This role will setup an Ansible controller with common structure.
+The default location for this is indicated by `ansible_workspace` and `apigee_workspace`. `ansible_workspace` and `apigee_workspace` default to `~/apigee-workspace` as indicated in the Role Variables below.
+This role will produce the following structure:

+    apigee-workspace/
+        ├── ansible.cfg
+        ├── apigee
+        │   └── custom-properties.yml
+        ├── apigee-secure
+        │   └── credentials.yml
+        ├── configurations
+        │   ├── aio.cfg
+        │   └── templates
+        ├── inventory
+        │   ├── aio
+        │   └── templates
+        ├── library
+        │   └── library
+        ├── logs
+        ├── playbooks
+        ├── roles
+        └── tmp

 Requirements
 ------------